BGU Faculty & Staff

 Matthew Harbour: MA in Christian Apologetics from Biola University; BA from John Brown University; former Program Director, Assoc.
 Dir.
 For Curriculum Development and Faculty for the Rivendell Sanctuary Honors Program, San Diego Christian College; former Program Consultant and Faculty at Sterling Campus, Singapore; former instructor of English and Cultural Studies at the QSI International School of Ljubljana, Slovenia; served for three years as staff for YWAM (University of the Nations – Kona, HI) focusing on worldviews and discipleship, and leading cross-cultural service projects with evangelism throughout northern India; Bethany Global University faculty since 2016; teaches courses in Humanities, Missions and Theology.

 Kenneth Ortiz: M.Div. from Midwestern Baptist Theological Seminary; B.A. in Biblical Studies from Spurgeon College; B.S., in Organizational Psychology from Warren National University.
 Currently pursuing two post-graduate degrees: Th.M. in Pedagogy and Ph.D. in Historical Theology.
-Serves as a pastor at Cities Church in St. Paul, MN; 15 years of pastoral ministry experience; published author; popular blogger and podcaster; successful entrepreneur; serves as the Dean of Online Education, teaches courses in theology and ethics.
+He has 15+ years of pastoral ministry experience; published author; popular blogger and podcaster; successful entrepreneur; serves as the Dean of Online Education as well as teaches courses in theology and ethics.
+He also serves as a pastor at Cities Church in St. Paul, MN.

 Tom Shetler: PhD in Intercultural Studies from Bethany International University, Singapore; MA in Christian Education from Winnipeg Theological Seminary; BA in Theology and Missions from Bethany Global University; BA in Physics from the University of Colorado; former Accounts Receivable Coordinator at Bethany Press International; teaches courses in History, Humanities and Bible.